Stability results of octahedrality in tensor product spaces: Notation and preliminary results

-Given two Banach spaces $X$ and $Y$ we will denote by $L(X,Y)$ the space of all linear and bounded operators from $X$ to $Y$, and we will denote by $X\pten Y$ and $X\iten Y$ the projective and the injective tensor product of $X$ and $Y$.
-Moreover, we will say that $X$ has the \textit{metric approximation property} if there exists a net of finite-rank and norm-one operators $S_\alpha:X\longrightarrow X$ such that $S_\alpha(x)\rightarrow x$ for all $x\in X$.
-See \cite{rya} for a detailed treatment of the tensor product theory and approximation properties.
+Given two Banach spaces $X$ and $Y$ we will denote by $L(X,Y)$ (resp. $K(X,Y)$) the space of all linear and bounded (resp. compact linear) operators from $X$ to $Y$, and we will denote by $X\pten Y$ and $X\iten Y$ the projective and the injective tensor product of $X$ and $Y$.
+See \cite{rya} for a detailed treatment of the tensor product theory.